visioninhope/foundationallm/docs/setup-guides/agents/internal-context-agent.md

 HTTP DELETE {{baseUrl}}/instances/{{instanceId}}/providers/FoundationaLLM.Agent/agents/<name>
 ```

-## Validating a knowledge management agent
+## Validating an internal context agent

-Once configured, the knowledge management agent can be validated using an API call to the [Core API](../exposed-apis/core-api.md) or via the [User Portal](../quickstart.md).
+Once configured, the internal context agent can be validated using an API call to the [Core API](../exposed-apis/core-api.md) or via the [User Portal](../quickstart.md).

 >**Note**: When validating through the user portal, ensure the `FoundationaLLM-AllowAgentHint` feature is enabled in the app configuration service.
 Restart the Core API service [(ACA)](../../deployment/authentication/core-authentication-setup-entra.md#restart-core-api-and-chat-ui-applications-in-an-aca-deployment) [(AKS)](../../deployment/authentication/core-authentication-setup-entra.md#restart-core-api-and-chat-ui-applications-in-an-aks-deployment) for the agent to be made available to the platform.
 You may need to refresh your user portal browser for the agent to display in the agents list for selection.